EdwardChhun/Unbeatable-Ai-TicTacToe/README.md

 # Unbeatable AI Tic Tac Toe

 Welcome to Unbeatable AI Tic Tac Toe!
-This is a console-based Tic Tac Toe game where you can play against an unbeatable AI opponent.
+This is a Tic Tac Toe game played on an external window using [PyGame's](https://www.pygame.org/docs/) GUI feature where you can play against an unbeatable AI opponent.
 The AI uses the [Minimax algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/) to determine its moves, ensuring that the computer plays optimally and never loses.
 Keep in mind, that this program makes X go first.

 ## How to Play